-The British FCO have released a weather alert for extreme flooding in some parts of Northern Thailand.
+The British FCDO have released a weather alert for extreme flooding in some parts of Northern Thailand.

 Warnings from the Thai Meteorological Department, suggested that strong winds have been resulting in waves of around 2-4 meters in the Andaman Sea area.

 The department said: “More rain is likely over Thailand with isolated heavy to very heavy rain in the North, and the Northeast.